YatharthKumarSaxena/EnggLabProgramsOfC-C-/Day-2/README.md

 1. **compareDoubleFloat.cpp**
 2. **compareInt.cpp**

 These programs highlighted the impact of precision in computations and the difference in behavior between **floating-point numbers** and **integers** during execution.
-This was my first encounter with the concept of **binary representation** and its effect on program execution, especially in infinite loops.
+This was also the day our lab professors provided a practical explanation of the **binary conversion of decimal values**, a concept from our **3rd-semester Digital Logic and Computer Design** course.

 ---

-## 🗂 **Folder Structure**
+## 📂 **Folder Structure**
 - **Total Files:** 3
 - **README.md File:** 1 (This file you're reading now)